mirjak/draft-trammell-optional-security-not/draft-trammell-optional-security-not.md

-In many cases in the running Internet, the ship has sailed: it is not at this point realistic to replace protocols relying on optional features for security with new, secure protocols: while these full replacements are less susceptible to base-rate effects, they have the same misaligned incentives to deploy.
-In these cases, we note that there are, however, some small reasons for hope:
+In many cases in the running Internet, the ship has sailed: it is not at this point realistic to replace protocols relying on optional features for security with new, secure protocols.
+While these full replacements would be less susceptible to base-rate effects, they have the same misaligned incentives to deploy.

+However, an examination of our case studies does suggest incremental steps toward improving the current situation:

 - When natural incentives are not enough to overcome base-rate effects, external incentives (such as financial incentives) have been shown to be